Managed identities overview

 After assigning the managed identity to your cluster and configuring the relevant managed identity policy usage, you can start using managed identity authentication in the following workflows:

-- Continuous Export: Run a continuous export on behalf of a managed identity.
-This is required to run continuous export jobs exporting data to an external table that uses impersonation authentication.
-This is also required if the query of the Continuous export references tables in other databases.
-To specify that, add the managed identity identifier in the optional parameters given in the
+Continuous Export: Run a continuous export on behalf of a managed identity.
+A managed identity is required if the external table uses impersonation authentication or if the export query references tables in other databases.
+To use a managed identity, add the managed identity identifier in the optional parameters given in the

 create-or-alter